Cybersecurity Guide

 Cybersecurity jobs in Michigan

-With such an emphasis on cybersecurity research and development, it’s no wonder that Michigan is home to a high number of cybersecurity job openings: 18,649 according to CyberSeek.
-This is even including their currently employed cybersecurity workforce of 21,316, indicating that the automotive and high-tech industries in Michigan are still looking to grow their workforces despite their current concentration.
+With such an emphasis on cybersecurity research and development, it’s no wonder that Michigan is home to a high number of cybersecurity job openings: 9,755, according to CyberSeek.

-Essentially, there are plenty of cybersecurity openings available and employers are seeking talented professionals right now.
+This includes their currently employed cybersecurity workforce of 26,906, indicating that Michigan’s automotive and high-tech industries are still looking to grow despite their current concentration.
+Essentially, there are plenty of cybersecurity openings available, and employers are seeking talented professionals right now.

 The cybersecurity jobs available can vary greatly in terms of their exact title or salary.
 Titles can range from cybersecurity engineer to cybersecurity analyst to cybersecurity consultant, all of which are less managerial and not usually involved in leadership or research.